haiku/website/content/guides/building/compiling-x86.md

 <h3>Building Haiku from Haiku</h3>

 <p>When building from Haiku, all the required tools are already installed in
-the release image, therefore you can run configure without any arguments:</p>
+the release image, therefore you can run configure without any arguments:

+(Note: Currently as of Aug-14-2021 the package "xorriso" must be installed from HaikuDepot before compiling the anyboot image.)</p>

 ```sh
 ./configure